bananaturtlesandwich/UE4-Modding-Guide/Disabling.md

 - Create a blank text document with the same name as the uasset you want to disable and change the file extension to .uasset
 ![](Images/Structure.png)

-- Package the folder and place in mod folder
+- Package the folder, place in mod folder and run the game